Getting Started with Conduit

 Using the web UI

-The quickest way to verify your endpoint is reachable is the Simulate action.
-It skips SMTP entirely and asks Conduit to POST a synthetic payload directly to your target URL.
+The Simulate action is the quickest way to test that your endpoint is reachable.
+It skips SMTP and asks Conduit to POST a synthetic payload directly to your target URL.

 1. Open the webhook detail page (/app/webhooks/{id}).